 However, anyone who is interested must be very devoted, patient and understanding of what these dogs have been through and be very gentle and patient with them through their adoption transition.
 One of our staff has adopted one and would be happy to discuss with you how the transition went with his dog and his family.

-Sweet Pea was 2 yrs old when she came to us.
+Dolly was 5 1/2 yrs old when she came to us.
 She is not house trained, but they are trained to use a pee pad.
 She is current on all vaccines, heartworm negative, dewormed, on heartworm preventative, and she is spayed and microchipped.

 Your message has been sent to Cleveland County Humane Society, Inc.